iainquayle/birch/specification.md

 There might even be a way to curry functions that accept product types.

 ```
-{x} => x + y
+{x, y} => x + y . {x}
 ```

 This returns a new function that accepts 'y'.

 ## Product ADT

-The product (Church products) types are akin to structs in other languages.
+Products are akin to structs in other languages, and are the only way of packing multiple values.
-Infact, there are no positional tuples in the language.
+Ie, there are no positional tuples.
-They have named fields and represent a Church product.

-Product types and data must have at least one field and at least one comma.
-This differentiates them from sum type calls that take no arguments.

 ### Instantiation